bsv-blockchain/lars/README.md

 ## Key Features

-- **Interactive Menus**: Running `lars` with no arguments launches interactive menus for configuring global keys, project-level settings, and environment details.
+- **Interactive Menus**: Running `lars` with no arguments launches interactive menus for configuring global keys, project configs, deployment info, or starting your local environment.
 - **Separation of Keys by Network**: Maintain distinct keys (server private keys, TAAL API keys) for mainnet and testnet, both globally and at the project level.
 - **Automatic Environment Setup**: LARS creates a local Docker-based environment for your backend, including `overlay-express`, MySQL, and MongoDB.
 - **Frontend Integration**: If configured, LARS can also run your frontend (e.g., React).
 It automatically installs missing dependencies and starts the frontend.
-If you're running both backend and frontend, LARS waits until backend services are ready before starting the frontend.
+If you're running both backend and frontend, LARS waits until the backend is ready before starting the frontend.
 - **ngrok Integration**: Securely expose your local environment to the internet for testing or external integration.
 - **Hot Reloading & Real-Time Feedback**: Watches code changes, recompiles sCrypt contracts, and provides immediate feedback in the terminal.
 - **Smooth Transition from Local to Cloud**: LARS mirrors the structure and concepts of CARS, making it easy to move from local development (LARS) to production deployment (CARS).